nsw-covid19-tracker/app/README.md

 - For iOS, create an iOS app and download the config file `GoogleService-info.plist`, and place it under `ios/Runner/`.
 Open Xcode and select `ios/Runner/Runner.xcworkspace` to open it as the project.
 Drag the config file into Xcode under `Runner` and make sure to add it to all targets.
 - For Android, create and Android app and download the config file `google-services.json`, and place it under `android/app/`.

+#### Authentication

+Enable Anonymous sign in in the Authentication tab.

 #### Realtime Database